uport-project/specs/messages/personalsignreq.md

-`data` | A string containing the hex encoding of the data to be signed | yes `callback` | Callback URL for returning the response to a request (may be deprecated in future) | no `riss` | The DID of the identity you want to sign the Verified Claim | no `vc` | Array of Verified Claims JWTs or IPFS hash of JSON encoded equivalent about the `iss` of this message.
+`data` | A string containing the hex encoding of the data to be signed | yes `callback` | Callback URL for returning the response to a request (may be deprecated in future) | no `riss` | The DID of the identity you want to sign the Verified Claim | no `from` | The DID or hex encoded address requested to sign the message.
+If not specified the user will select an account | no `vc` | Array of Verified Claims JWTs or IPFS hash of JSON encoded equivalent about the `iss` of this message.
 See [Issuer Claims](/messages/claims.md) and [Verified Claims](/messages/verification.md) | no